 The Defense Community Infrastructure Program, authorized under Public Law 115-232 Section 2861, is a pilot program that authorizes the Secretary of Defense to make grants, conclude cooperative agreements, and supplement funds available under other Federal programs to address deficiencies in community infrastructure supportive of a military installation and the Secretary determines that such assistance will enhance the military value.
-Sign up to receive updates on the Defense Community Infrastructure Program.
+Learn more about the Defense Community Infrastructure Program.

 Technical assistance for Community Investment projects provided by the Office of Economic Adjustment include: